AdobeDocs/asset-compute.en/help/develop-custom-application.md

 >[!TIP]
 >
 >The `config.json` file contains credentials.
-From within your project, add the JSON file to your `.gitignore` file. to prevent its sharing.
+From within your project, add the JSON file to your `.gitignore` file to prevent its sharing.
 The same applies to the .env and .aio files.

 ## Execute the application {#run-custom-application}